BonhomieBG/XMRig-Kapow-Miner-Double-Click-Debian/README.md

 # Double-Click-Open-Miner With Log Files
-Create a double-click open miner for convenience.
+Create a double-click program to open miner on debian based os for convenience.
 No more open terminal, all you need is notepad.

 The code also included a Log for every launch.